DavidRambo/dnr-hugo/content/post/eternal_temporal_dialectic_whitehead.md

-Allan levies these points against Whitehead\'s assertion that there must be some Eternal aspect to reality, without which novel entities would neither be conditioned by antecedent occasoins nor even come into existence in the first place. \"Whitehead\'s solution is to ground it in an Eternal receptacle, a reality that is not itself temporal but is able to sustain the things of the past, and to do so in a way that makes it
+Allan levies these points against Whitehead\'s assertion that there must be some Eternal aspect to reality, without which novel entities would neither be conditioned by antecedent occasions nor even come into existence in the first place. \"Whitehead\'s solution is to ground it in an Eternal receptacle, a reality that is not itself temporal but is able to sustain the things of the past, and to do so in a way that makes it